akshatmittal/youtube-realtime/README.md

 # Features

 * Realtime Subscriber Count
-* Pin your favourite YouTubers for easy access
+* Easily compare subscriber counts for any two channels
 * Aesthetically pleasing design and colors
 * Easy channel selection
 * Displays the video count of the user